Other Medical Services & Supplies

 You and your dependants each have a lifetime maximum of $300 towards the purchase or rental of the medically necessary physical rehabilitation equipment listed below:

-Note: for TENS machines and neuromuscular stimulators, you and your dependants each have a $150 maximum every three years up to a lifetime maximum of $300.
+Note: for TENS machines and neuromuscular stimulators, you and your dependants each have a $150 maximum every 3 years up to a lifetime maximum of $300.

 Requirement(s):

-- A physician's letter/prescription stating the diagnosis must be included with the claim submission.
-Please note that letters/prescriptions from physiotherapists and chiropractors do not qualify.
+• A physician's letter/prescription stating the diagnosis must be included with the claim submission.
+As of March 1, 2024, a Physician Written Order completed by a Nurse Practitioner will be accepted.
+Note: letters/prescriptions from physiotherapists and chiropractors do not qualify.

 Exclusion(s):